American and Delta join United in eliminating most change fees

 “United Airlines won’t be following that same playbook as we come out of this crisis,” he said.
 “Instead, we’re taking a completely different approach — and looking at new ways to serve our customers better.”

-Airlines are struggling to survive the worst economic downturn in industry history due to the coronavirus pandemic.
+Airlines are struggling to survive the worst economic downturn in industry history because of the novel coronavirus pandemic.
 Since March 1, at least 17 carriers worldwide have shut down or declared bankruptcy.
-In the U.S. tens of thousands of airline employees could lose their jobs Oct.
+In the United States, tens of thousands of airline employees could lose their jobs Oct.
 1, if federal payroll support is not extended.

 Eliminating ticket change fees may not be enough to lure customers back immediately, given concerns about traveling during a pandemic, but it may make them more willing to purchase tickets for future travel if they know they won’t be charged if they later change their plans.